 McCarran Airport to Las Vegas Strip

 The closest airport to the Las Vegas strip is McCarran Airport.
-Traveling from McCarran Airport to Las Vegas strip takes approximately 10 minutes in a car.
+Travelling from McCarran Airport to Las Vegas strip takes approximately 10 minutes in a car.

 Depending on your time of arrival and the hotel you’re staying in you could always go from McCarran Airport to Las Vegas Strip via public transport using the 108 or 109 bus before transferring onto the Las Vegas monorail or another bus.